“Beauty Through Mastery” Serving Miami, Boca Raton, Florida and surrounding areas

 In general, the middle portion of the ear normally projects 1.5 to 1.8 cm from the head.
 If our ears protrude more than this, you may be a candidate for correction with otoplasty.
 In addition, if you feel self-conscious about your ears, or you find yourself frequently attempting to cover your ears, you may want to consider otoplasty.
 Otoplasty can successfully reposition and reshape the ears to a normal range.

-In your initial consultation with Dr. Paul N. Afrooz, your ears will be evaluated, and your concerns and goals will be discussed thoroughly.
-Dr. Afrooz will address your concerns and discuss the correction that can be achieved with surgery.
+In your initial consultation with Dr. James Stuzin, your ears will be evaluated, and your concerns and goals will be discussed thoroughly.
+Dr. Stuzin will address your concerns and discuss the correction that can be achieved with surgery.

 The Procedure and Recovery